 There can’t be many villages where the entrance is a tunnel cut through solid rock.
 But Guadalest is perched on a limestone crag high above the Costa Blanca and that really is the only way in.

-To get into the historic village, you walk up through the Portal de Sant Josep – that’s the tunnel cut through the rock – with Guadalest’s iconic white-painted belltower perched dizzily above it.
+To get into the historic village, you walk up through the Portal de Sant Josep – that’s the tunnel cut through the rock.
+Look up to see Guadalest’s iconic white-painted belltower perched dizzily above it.

-Walk up the cobbled main street (in the old town, it’s only street!) to the little square and take in the spectacular views across to the Sierra de Serrella on the other side of the valley and down to the reservoir hundreds of metres below.
+Walk along the cobbled main street (in the old town, it’s only street!) to the little square and take in the spectacular views.
+Look across to the Sierra de Serrella on the other side of the valley and down to the reservoir hundreds of metres below.

 To get up to the top of the castle – where everyone wants to go for the best views – you need to head first to the Casa Orduña, right next to the village entrance.
 It’s €4 to get in, but there’s a pleasant amble through the mansion of the lords of Guadalest, the Orduña family, furnished in 19th century style.